 The Bradford Rail Trail is a half-mile path running along the Merrimack River between the Basiliere and the Comeau Bridges.
 In 2008, the City purchased the land compliments of a state grant and a donation from the Greater Haverhill Foundation.
 The City and the Friends of the Bradford Rail Trail, a volunteer group, created the path for pedestrians, cyclists, joggers and other non-motorized users.

-The Trail includes a variety of features, including benches, historical and educational markers, and a beautiful mural called “Wildlife in the Merrimack River Watershed” already installed on the Arthur Sharp Building.
-Construction of the trail has been completed, and an official opening will take place on June 24, 2017.
+The Trail includes a variety of features, including benches, historical and educational markers, and a beautiful mural called “Wildlife in the Merrimack River Watershed” installed on the Arthur Sharp Building.
+The official opening took place on June 24, 2017.